Should be used with caution: proportion has a Margin of Error (MoE) >10 percentage points and/or proportion ± MoE equals <0% or >100%.

 -

-Does the proportion of people with disability who experienced assault and sought advice or support vary by sex?
+Does the proportion of people with disability who experienced physical assault by a male and sought advice or support vary by sex?

-The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who experienced assault and sought advice or support after the most recent incident, for males and females.
-In 2016, 39% of men with disability reported seeking advice or support after the most recent incident of assault, compared with 63% of women.
+The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who experienced physical assault by a male in the past 10 years and sought advice or support after the most recent incident, for males and females.
+In 2021–22, 55% of men with disability reported seeking advice or support after the most recent incident of physical assault by a male, compared with 64% of women (please note that the proportion for men has a high margin of error and should be used with caution).

 Source: Australian Bureau of Statistics – Personal Safety Survey (PSS) | Data source overview